noiseprotocol/noise_spec/noise.md

  1) The descriptor is processed sequentially, as described above.

- 2) If any bytes remain in the message, the payload is read via an encrypted read (so the ciphertext is decrypted if `k` is not empty).
-If no bytes remain in the message, a null payload is returned.
+ 2) The payload is read via an encrypted read (so the ciphertext is decrypted if `k` is not empty).

  3) If the descriptor was not empty, `h` is set to `HASH(h || message)`.